 Christmas Square Activities

-Free pre-parade activities for families take place by the Vancouver Art Gallery from 10:00 am until parade time.
+In normal years, free pre-parade activities for families take place by the Vancouver Art Gallery from 10:00 am until parade time.

 The Christmas Square event happens in the plaza on the north side of the Vancouver Art Gallery on Georgia Street.
 At the free event there is usually face painting, a station where children can write letters to Santa Claus and live music.